 We are very excited to announce that Glo is actively collaborating with the Daughters Rising organization that works for the future of Karen girls and to prevent them from being dragged into sex trafficking.

 Glo contributes by providing these girls with an education through school and university scholarships to give them a future with a decent job.

-Why did we fall in love with this solidarity project?
+Why did we love this solidarity project?

-An Elephant Sanctuary and a great school
+An Elephant Sanctuary and a big school

 One of the foundation's projects is a small resort in the jungle of Chiangmai, integrated within an Elephant Sanctuary.
 A unique space located in the middle of nature where you can enjoy a complete immersion with these wonderful animals.
 This large sanctuary protects elephants that have been rescued from circuses or from families that used them for heavy work on the border between Thailand and Myanmar.